 Recovering addicts may be some of the best manipulators in the world.
-They certainly have the skills, which are honed sharply while in active addiction.
-Because they may not be completely laid to rest when in early recovery, there are some who are using that skill in 12-step groups.
-This is not news to any members attending the groups.
-However, there will be things said frequently in the groups that are not in the spirit of what the founders had in mind when they stressed the importance of being of service to others as a way of enhancing and strengthening personal recovery from substance abuse.
+They certainly have the skills, which are honed sharply during active addiction.
+Because manipulative tendencies may not be completely laid to rest when an addict is in early recovery, some members will use their manipulation skills within their 12-step groups.
+This phenomenon is not news to other members attending the 12 step groups.
+However, there will be things said frequently in the group meetings that are not in the spirit of what the founders had in mind when they stressed the importance of being of service to others as a way of enhancing and strengthening personal recovery from substance abuse.

 Differing Definitions of "Service" in AA

 Early in Alcoholics Anonymous, there was a completely different need for service than that seen today.
 There were only two original founding members.
 They were hard-pressed to spread the word about recovery to those who were still in the throes of active alcoholic drinking.
 As these two founding members were able to achieve success with new members, the new members were able to relieve some of the workload.
 The workload involved spreading the word about AA to other alcoholics, and offering them support for recovery.
 Soon they had recruited a small group of recovering alcoholics, and from there they changed the history of addiction by forming Alcoholics Anonymous.
 This is a brief explanation of work that was done out of belief in the AA approach to recovery and the need to spread the word.
 This kind of work is no longer needed in Alcoholics Anonymous.
 Now there are thousands of AA meetings in countries all over the world, and that type of work isn't needed.
 However, there exists a huge need for other types of service work to be done at many levels in AA.